angular/protractor/docs/getting-started.md

 localhost:4444.
 Protractor comes with a script to help download and install the standalone server.
 Run

-    node_modules/protractor/bin/install_selenium_standalone
+    webdriver-manager update

-This installs selenium standalone server and chromedriver to `./selenium`.
+This installs selenium standalone server and chromedriver to `protractor/selenium`.
 Start the server with

-    ./selenium/start
+    webdriver-manager start

 Protractor is now available as a command line program which takes one argument, a configuration file.